ober0/ober0/README.md

-# Hi there! 👋
+#Hi there! 👋

 Welcome to my GitHub profile!

-## About Me
+##About Me

-I'm Ober0 (Ruslan), and I'm passionate about backend development, data processing, and bot creation in the IT sphere.
-Currently, I'm diving deep into Flask and exploring its capabilities for crafting powerful web applications.
+I'm Ober0 (Ruslan), and I'm passionate about backend development, data processing, machine learning, and bot creation in the IT field.
+Currently, I'm diving deep into Django and sklearn.

-## Collaboration
+##Collaboration

-I'm open to collaborating on projects related to Python backend development, with a special emphasis on Flask.
+I'm open to collaborating on projects related to backend development in Python, with a special focus on Flask and Django.
 If you have an exciting project in mind, let's connect and bring it to life!

-## Get in Touch
+##Get in Touch

 Feel free to reach out to me via Telegram: @Oberrrr or Discord: ober0.
 I'm always eager to discuss new ideas and opportunities.